Davenport, Iowa: History

-The land was originally owned by the historic Sauk people, Meskwaki (Fox), and Ho-Chunk (Winnebago) Native American tribes.
+The land was originally inhabited by the Sauk, Meskwaki (Fox), and Ho-Chunk (Winnebago) Native American tribes.
 France laid claim to this territory as part of its New France and Illinois Country in the 18th century.
 Its traders and missionaries came to the area from Canada (Quebec), but it did not have many settlers here.
-After losing to Great Britain in the Seven Years' War, France ceded its territory east of the Mississippi River to the victor, but retained lands to the west.
+After losing to Great Britain in the Seven Years' War, France ceded its territory east of the Mississippi River to the British and transferred the lands to the west to Spain.

-In 1803, France sold its holdings in North America west of the Mississippi River to the United States under the Louisiana Purchase.
+In 1803, France regained and sold its holdings in North America west of the Mississippi River to the United States under the Louisiana Purchase.
 Lieutenant Zebulon Pike was the first United States representative to officially visit the Upper Mississippi River area.
 On August 27, 1805, Pike camped on the present-day site of Davenport.

 In 1832, a group of Sauk, Meskwaki, and Kickapoo people were defeated by the United States in the Black Hawk War.
 The United States government concluded the Black Hawk Purchase, sometimes called the Forty-Mile Strip or Scott's Purchase, by which the US acquired lands in what is now eastern Iowa.
 The purchase was made for $640,000 on September 21, 1832, and contained an area of some 6 e6acre, at a price equivalent to 11 cents/acre ($26/km^{2}).
 Although named after the defeated chief Black Hawk, he was being held prisoner by the US.
 Sauk chief Keokuk, who had remained neutral in the war, signed off on the purchase.
 It was made on the site of present-day Davenport.
 Army General Winfield Scott and Governor of Illinois, John Reynolds, acted on behalf of the United States, with Antoine Le Claire, a mixed-race (Métis) man, serving as translator.
 He later was credited with founding Davenport.

 Chief Keokuk gave a generous portion of land to Antoine Le Claire's wife, Marguerite, the granddaughter of a Sauk chief.
 Le Claire built their home on the exact spot where the agreement was signed, as stipulated by Keokuk, or he would have forfeited the land.
 Le Claire finished the 'Treaty House' in the spring of 1833.
 He founded Davenport on May 14, 1836, naming it for his friend Colonel George Davenport, who was stationed at Fort Armstrong during the war.
 The city was incorporated on January 25, 1839.
-The area was successively governed by the legislatures of the Michigan Territory, the Wisconsin Territory, Iowa Territory and finally Iowa.
+The area was successively governed by the legislatures of the Michigan Territory, the Wisconsin Territory, the Iowa Territory, and finally Iowa.